“Could PTSD be Causing me to Grind and Clench my Teeth?”

 Anxiety comes in different forms.
 For some, it’s generalized anxiety disorder, while for others, it’s a combination of depression and anxiety.
 Anxiety is usually suppressed or hidden.
 Wherein, bruxism is the brain’s way of releasing the tension cause by anxiety.
 The brain tries to escape anxiety by grinding the teeth.

-Everyone experiences stress, and some of them end up struggling with nocturnal bruxism.
-Those who live with constant level of stress because of family problems and work are usually diagnosed with bruxism.
+Everyone experiences stress, and some of us end up struggling with long term nocturnal bruxism while others will notice it periodically (not consistently) at times of particular stress throughout life.
+Those who live with a constant high level of stress because of family problems and work will more than likely experience the effects of jaw clenching or teeth grinding at some point.

 How to Combat PSTD and Bruxism